-St Helen's sponsors children through HCPT (a charity offering pilgrimage holidays).
-The Schools also fundraise on behalf of several charities including CAFOD, the Brentwood Catholic Children's Society, the British Legion Poppy Appeal, Cancer UK, Macmillan Nurses and others.
+The Schools fundraise on behalf of several charities including CAFOD, the Brentwood Catholic Children's Society, the Royal British Legion Poppy Appeal, Magpie Project and others.

 Community Organisations

 The Schools in the Trust also work in partnership with the other Catholic Deanery schools in Newham, collaborating on admissions, transition to secondary school projects and curriculum issues.